-WACO, Texas (AP) An ESPN examination of Waco police records over a five-year period has found more allegations of violent incidents involving Baylor football players who were not charged and appeared to face little or no discipline from the team even though coaches and administrators knew about the allegations and that some documents were shielded from public view by officers, ESPN reported Wednesday.
+WACO, Texas (AP) An examination of Waco police records over a five-year period found more allegations of violent incidents involving Baylor football players who were not charged, appeared to face little or no discipline from the team even though coaches and administrators knew about the allegations and that some documents were shielded from public view by officers, ESPN reported Wednesday.

-The network obtained a database of assault cases reported to Waco police and matched them against football rosters from 2011 to 2015.
+ESPN’s ”Outside the Lines” obtained a database of assault cases that were reported to Waco police and matched them against Baylor football rosters from 2011 to 2015.